 To get started quickly, you'll probably want to import your existing Outlook rules.
-To do this, launch Outlook, click the Sperry Software tab, then click the Sperry Software button.
-Click on the Import tab, then click "Import Outlook Rules".
+To do this, go into Outlook and click on the Sperry Software icon (the red/blue one, not the "Timed Email Organizer" button).
+Then click on the Import tab, then click on "Import Outlook Rules".